-- Demonstrate that wild horses can co-exist on open range in ecological balance with many diverse species of wildlife including deer, black bear, bobcat, mountain lion, wild turkey, gray fox, and over 150 species of birds.
+- Demonstrate that wild horses and burros can co-exist on open range in ecological balance with many diverse species of wildlife including deer, black bear, bobcat, mountain lion, wild turkey, gray fox, and over 150 species of birds.

-- Provide a working, replicable model for the proper and responsible management of wild horses in their natural habitat.
+- Provide a model for the responsible management of wild horses and burros in their natural habitat.

 The Wild Horse Sanctuary is a non-profit, tax exempt, public foundation and 5,000 acre preserve dedicated to the protection and preservation of America's wild horses.
 It is currently supported by contributions from individuals and organizations with a wide range of backgrounds that share a common concern for wildlife, the environment, and our American heritage.

 The Wild Horse Sanctuary offers trail rides; develops public education programs; sponsors "resistance free" horse training seminars; participates in research projects on ecologically sound wild horse management; consults on related programs in order to help build other wildlife preserves; and cooperates with responsible ecology, animal protection, and educational organizations to further the protection of all species of wildlife, including America's wild horses, and the preservation of our natural environment.

 We are open to the public for wild horse viewing and tours at no cost.
 Visit the events page for days and hours.

 Over 300 Wild Horses & Burros Run Free!